Marcus Tsohonis comes off the bench to lead Husky men to a win, snapping 8-game skid

 The Huskies, which have lost by at least 14 points in seven defeats, hadn’t been in many close games.
 Only four of UW’s losses has been decided by 10 points or fewer.

-Given Washington’s relatively inexperience in close games, including an 81-76 defeat at UCLA in its last outing, coach Mike Hopkins hasn’t had many chances to teach the Huskies how to perform in clutch situations.
+Given Washington’s relative inexperience in close games, including an 81-76 defeat at UCLA in its last outing, coach Mike Hopkins hasn’t had many chances to teach the Huskies how to perform in clutch situations.

 “You can’t turn it over, you’ve got to make foul shots and then you’ve got to be able to get stops,” Hopkins said Tuesday.
 “And that goes back to executing our defense.
 You practice it, you simulate it, and then you hope when they’re out there they can focus and we can remind them and then they can execute better.”